frostyfaust/Employee-Tracker/README.md

 ## Installation

-- run `npm install` to add the required dependencies

-other required installation:
-- Node.js

-## Usage

-This application is run through the index.js terminal utilizing node.js
-- before you start this application, run `npm install` to add the required dependendies.
+- run `npm install` to add the required dependendies.
 - log into mysql through your terminal by running `mysql -u <user> -p`
 - once logged into mysql, run `SOURCE db/schema.sql`, then `SOURCE db/seeds.sql` and then you can `quit` out of mysql
 - you must update the `.env.EXAMPLE` file to include your mysql username and password and rename the file to `.env`
 - to start this application, run `node index.js` within your terminal.
 - once you're finished, select quit to exit the application.

+other required installation:
+- Node.js
+- MySQL

+## Usage

+This application is run through the index.js terminal utilizing node.js
+- run `node index.js`
+- navigate through the list and follow any prompts that is asked.
+- once finished with application. select `quit` to return to the terminal.
+-
 ## License

 N/A